-My British art-school training has shaped the way I work.
-I think of myself as an artist, designer and craftsperson; and I love it when one area of my bailiwick influences another.
+His British art-school training has shaped the way Bayliss works.
+He thinks of himself as an artist, designer and craftsperson; and loves it when one area of his bailiwick influences another.

 Designing for glass factories like Rosenthal and Blenko, has allowed me to take part in a special back-and-forth between artist and artisan.
 I love the challenge of stretching glassmakers’ abilities at the same time as honoring tradition, and pushing stylistic boundaries.

 Recently, as a consultant to a ground-breaking makerspace initiative in Indianapolis, I have researched tools and techniques for creativity testing and training.
 Adding to years of using techniques developed by Edward de Bono in my studio teaching.